membrane-io/docs/src/content/docs/guides/timers.md

 the [action](/concepts/schema#actions) you want to run, and click the clock icon to configure when the program should run.
 Right click a timer to delete.

-Example: add a cron, delete it, then add a delay and observe it firing.
-<video src="/videos/timers.mp4" muted autoplay controls></video>

 ## Delay Timer Options

 When using "Invoke after delay...", you can specify durations using these time units: